 My husband’s dream ever since we started popping out babies was to have our entire family on the slopes.
 “A family that skis together stays together” was his burning mantra.
 Up until this year I had ample excuses to send him and our oldest up the hill together for some father-daughter bonding time: “I can’t leave the little ones all day while I’m stuck on a mountain!
-What will we do with our daughter with Cerebral Palsy—we have to do it together!”
+What will we do with our daughter with special needs?—we have to do it together!”
 And this year thanks to an amazing organization that makes skiing accessible for all abilities along with our youngest being old enough to go down a hill without needing a binky, we were ready for the challenge.

 I was slightly paranoid that our marriage might not make it through this “dream test” since flying down a mountain on purpose really isn’t on my bucket list.
 Reading a book about death-defying adventure?
 Sure, I’m right there on page one, high with anticipation.
 But in real life, where I could break something?
 Not so much.